abinit/abipy_book/abipy_book/ddb.md

 If you are a terminal aficionado, remember that one can use the [abiopen.py](http://abinit.github.io/abipy/scripts/abiopen.html) script to open the DDB file directly from the shell and generate a jupyter notebook with the `-nb` option.
-For a quick visualization script use [abiview.py](http://abinit.github.io/abipy/scripts/abiview.html).
+For a quick visualization script, use [abiview.py](http://abinit.github.io/abipy/scripts/abiview.html).

 ## Invoking Anaddb from the DdbFile object